-3.5.
-The Eight Queens Problem
+3.5 The Eight Queens Problem

 The problem of the eight queens is a well-known example of the use of trial-and-error methods and of backtracking algorithms.
-It was investigated by C .F.
+It was investigated by C.F.
 Gauss in 1850, but he did not completely solve it.
 This should not surprise anyone.
 After all, the characteristic property of these problems is that they defy analytic solution.
 Instead, they require large amounts of exacting labor, patience, and accuracy.
 Such algorithms have therefore gained relevance almost exclusively through the automatic computer, which possesses these properties to a much higher degree than people, and even geniuses, do.

-The eight queens poblem is stated as follows (see also [3-4]): Eight queens are to be placed on a chess board in such a way that no queen checks against any other queen.
-Using the last schema of Sect.
-3.4 as a template, we readily obtain the following crude version of a solution:
+The eight queens problem is stated as follows (see also [3-4]): Eight queens are to be placed on a chess board in such a way that no queen checks against any other queen.
+We will use the last schema of Sect.
+3.4 as a template.